informarte/yuck/README.md

 * `make compile` compiles all sources (including tests) that need compilation.
 * `make doc` creates the ScalaDoc documentation from the sources.
 * `make clean` removes all artifacts of compiling and building.

+Notice that compilation requires a proper Git working copy.

 ### Testing